idank/showthedocs/contributing.md

 write one, prefer to write a lenient parser, since the purpose of showthedocs isn't to validate.

-The parser should produce some form of an AST that can be easily traversed by the annotator (more on that next).
+The parser should produce some form of an [AST](https://github.com/idank/showthedocs/blob/master/showdocs/parsers/ast.py) that can be easily traversed by the annotator (more on that next).
 In essence this is similar to what most syntax highlighters do, but for the results to be more meaningful than "this is a keyword", or "that is a string", parsing needs to go deeper and provide things like "this is a SELECT statement, these are the table names", etc.

-SQL is parsed using [sqlparse](https://github.com/andialbrecht/sqlparse), and nginx is a modified version of [nginxparser](https://github.com/fatiherikli/nginxparser) that produces an AST (that is richer than the original output of the parser).
+SQL is parsed using [sqlparse](https://github.com/andialbrecht/sqlparse).
+Nginx and gitconfigs are parsed with pyparsing (see `showdocs/parsers/`).

 ### annotating code